Robocall prevention

 This service checks the reputation of the calling number using crowdsourced databases of robocall caller IDs.

-With the reputation service, you can set up policies that will either block call from a number with poor reputation, divert it, or report only.
+With the phone number reputation lookup, you can set up policies that will either block call from a number with poor reputation, divert it, or report only.
 For example, some carriers have set it up to divert calls from a low-reputation calling number to the customer’s voicemail.
 Alternatively, you could divert such calls to a CAPTCHA gateway.

 Blacklisting to prevent neighbor-spoofing